sparkfun/Qwiic_Py/README.md

-# Qwiic_I2C_Py
+# Qwiic_Py
-Python package to support multi platform I2C bus integrations
+Overall Python package to provide a single entry point for the qwiic system

 ## Installation
 To install, make sure the setuptools package is installed on the system.